fmaste/Haskell/Nix.md

 ## TL;DR;

-Nix is a purely functional package manager
+Nix is a purely functional package manager.

-## It's much more than that
+## But it's much more than that

 [The ecosystem](https://nixos.wiki/wiki/Nix_Ecosystem): Nixpkgs, NixOS, NixOps, Hydra.